anrayliu/pyvidplayer2/documentation.md

  - ```letterbox``` - Adds black bars above and below the frame to look more cinematic.
  - ```cel_shading``` - Thickens borders for a comic book style filter.

-# Other Supported Graphics Libraries
+# Supported Graphics Libraries

+ - Pygame (```Video```) <- default and best supported
  - Tkinter (```VideoTkinter```)
  - Pyglet (```VideoPyglet```)
  - PyQT6 (```VideoPyQT```)

 To use other libraries instead of Pygame, use their respective video object.
 Subtitle support is lost, but they otherwise behave just like a Video.
-Keep in mind they still use the Pygame music stream to play audio.
-In addition, each preview method will use their respective graphics API to create a window and draw frames.
+Each preview method will use their respective graphics API to create a window and draw frames.